 The Year: Overall Success

 Overall, the quickie meadow was a success; the family and their visitors loved the color, vibrancy, and feel of the meadow.
 It sheltered wildlife and provided breeding habitat and food sources for many pollinators including Monarchs, native bees and honeybees.
-The paths that wind through the grass make it a place to wander andimg_2955 enjoy – they make the meadow a garden.
+The paths that wind through the grass make it a place to wander and enjoy – they make the meadow a garden.
 It is a place that delights the senses.

 There were surprises.
 One goal was to identify the plants and flowers that were resident in the seed bank; species missing could be introduced via seed and plugs.
 I was surprised by the lack of flower seeds in the field.
 I had expected to at least see Goldenrod, Aster and Joe Pye Weed amongst the Milkweed and Queen Anne’s Lace.
 The flowers of the three Goldenrod in my plant census were eaten by the deer so no seeds were available for the next season.
-The one Aster goldenrodbloomed like crazy and dropped lots of seeds, self-sowing its own plant community.
+The one Aster bloomed like crazy and dropped lots of seeds, self-sowing its own plant community.
 Sadly, no Joe Pye Weed appeared in the field.
 Happily, a significant amount of Milkweed bloomed and sent seeds wafting across the field and beyond.

 I was surprised by the variety of grasses in the field: tall, short, bunching, elegant, warm season, cool season, blooming red, pink, green.
 The diversity delighted the eye and attracted many different insects, arachnids and birds.